 ✨ Clean & Repair

 Deep clean everything.
 Wash the windows.
 Bleach the bathtubs.
 Scrub the sinks.
 Wash the baseboards, walls, and doors.
 Sweep the ceiling fans and vents.
-Clean under sinks, in closets, cabinets, and pantries.
+Clean under sinks, in closets, kitchen cabinets, and pantries.
 Shampoo the carpet.
 Everything should be as sanitary as possible.

 What problems weren’t solved in the cleansing process?
 Do the carpets need replaced?
 Should the walls be painted?
 Could the bathrooms, sinks, and windows use new caulking?
 Are the light switch or electrical socket covers cracked?
 Are the window screens torn?